Microservice-API-Patterns/MDSL-Specification/docs/http-rest.md

 As a technology preview, this feature might change at any time, both on the language and on the tool level.
 And it still specifies static contracts, whereas the original vision of REST promotes dynamic contracts in support of flexibility and evolvability. <!-- TODO bring MDSL to runtime via annotation processing -->

+The OpenAPI generator is able to convert the above information into Link Objects as defined in the [OpenAPI specification](https://swagger.io/specification/).
+The processing of these Link Object differs in the tools processing OpenAPI as input. <!-- true HATEOAS? -->

 ## More information

-Several versions of the RESTBucks example are modelled as examples and can be found [here](TODO).
+Several versions of the RESTBucks example have been modeled in MDSL (see JUnit test cases of the project).

-Since version 5.0.3, the OpenAPI generator converts the above information into Link Objects.

 # Site Navigation